-The Legal Costs Committee (Committee) has complied with the notice provisions of section 278 of the Act.
+The Legal Costs Committee (Committee) has complied with the notice provisions of section 139 of the Act.

-3 Inquiries and submissions under section 277 of the Act
+3 Inquiries and submissions under section 139 of the Act

-Before making the Legal Profession (Magistrates Court) (Civil) Determination 2022 the Committee-
+Before making the Legal Profession (Magistrates Court) (Civil) Determination 2024 the Committee-

-- (a) reviewed the submissions received as a result of the notice given under section 278 of the Act; - (b) consulted with the Magistrates Court of Western Australia; - (c) reviewed the Legal Practitioners (Magistrates Court) (Civil) Determination (No. 2) 2020; - (d) considered the comments and suggestions made at a seminar with members of the legal profession held on 2 February 2022; and - (e) had regard to relevant provisions of the Magistrates Court Act 2004 and the Magistrates Court (Civil Proceedings) Act 2004, and in particular notes section 13(1) of that Act, which sets out the guiding principles for the conduct of civil proceedings in the Court.
+- (a) reviewed submissions received as a result of the notice given under section 139 of the Act; - (b) consulted with the Magistrates Court of Western Australia; - (c) considered all responses and comments made by legal practitioners in response to a survey prepared by the Legal Costs Committee for the 2024 review of Contentious Business Determinations; - (d) considered the impact of changes in Australian Bureau of Statistics consumer price index and wage price index data for the period since 1 July 2022; - (e) considered the comments and suggestions made at a seminar with members of the legal profession held on 5 February 2024; - (f) had regard to relevant provisions of the Magistrates Court Act 2004 and the Magistrates Court (Civil Proceedings) Act 2004, and in particular notes section 13(1) of that Act, which sets out the guiding principles for the conduct of civil proceedings in the Court; - (g) the Committee also wishes to note that since the publication of the Legal Profession (Magistrates Court) (Civil) Determination 2022- - (i) Chair of the Committee, Ms Clare Thompson SC resigned with effect from 30 June 2023 and was replaced as Chair by Matthew Curwood SC (as his Honour then was); - (ii) Mrs Carolyn Meighan was appointed as a member of the Committee on 12 December 2023 to fill the vacant member position; - (iii) Chair of the Committee, his Honour Judge Matthew Curwood SC resigned with effect from 31 May 2024; and - (iv) Since 1 June 2024, Mr Craig McKie has acted as Chair of the Committee.